mdslemos/Logan/README.md

 - Failed login attempts report.

 Each report is printed in the terminal and written in a .txt file located in Output/Reports.

+## Output folder

+The output folder already has some sample files to be explored, in case the user doesn't want to generate new log files.